goutarouh/goutarouh/README.md

 - 👋 Hi, I’m @goutarouh
-- 👀 I’m interested in Android and Golang and TOEIC and Muscle trainging✊
+- 👀 I'm 23.
-- 🌱 I’m currently learning Jetpack compose!!!(android)
+- 🌱 I like to develop Android App and Kotlin!

 <!---
 goutarouh/goutarouh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.